framejs/component/readme.md

 }
 ```

-Inside your element templates you can use it like this:
+Inside your element you can use it like this:

 ```ts
 import { Component, Prop } from '@framejs/component';